 10. If you like your potatoes crispy, you may grill them for a couple of minutes before serving.

-Baked potatoes are exceptionally delicious, and it’s naturally impossible to get tired of eating them.
+Baked potatoes are exceptionally delicious, and it’s naturally impossible to get tired of eating them because you can add them as side dishes along with roasted turkey or with BBQ chops and many more recipes.
 However, you must first bake the potatoes the right way for you to enjoy their distinct, savory taste, with every meal.

 As you can see, the options for baking potatoes are almost endless.
 You can cook them in the oven or bake them in the slow cooker or instant pot.
 Moreover, baked potatoes are very nutritious - they are rich in vitamins (B and C), fibres and minerals.